-The Oklahoma Bar Foundation (OBF) is a nonprofit organization founded in 1946 by members of the Oklahoma Bar Association (OBA) to accomplish law-related charitable good works statewide.
-Through our grants and awards program, we provide annual funding for law-related non-profits, court improvements and law school scholarships.
+Our vision is to enrich lives, eliminate obstacles and ensure justice by partnering with our community through law-related grants and philanthropy.
+We are a nonprofit organization founded in 1946 by members of the Oklahoma Bar Association (OBA).
+Through our grants and awards programs, we provide annual funding for law-related nonprofits, court improvements, law school scholarships and court reporter rural service grants.

 Oklahoma Bar Association’s Executive Secretary John G. Hervey announced the creation of the Oklahoma Bar Foundation to the bar membership in September 1946.